Afghanistan crisis rooted in reliance on U.S.

 Taliban conquered Kabul without resistance; hence, the government of the Islamic Republic of Afghanistan disintegrated, resulting in the de

-online social media, its strategic decision to attack northern provinces, and freely using major Afghan highways following the
+of online social media, its strategic decision to attack northern provinces, and freely using major Afghan highways following the United

-U.S.-recommended strategy of sacrificing rural areas in favor of defending key urban centers played a vital role in their victory.On July 8,
+States -recommended strategy of sacrificing rural areas in favor of defending key urban centers played a vital role in their victory.On July

-President Joe Biden told a press briefing that a Taliban takeover of Afghanistan is not certain, arguing that "the Afghan Army have 300,000
+8, United States President Joe Biden told a press briefing that a Taliban takeover of Afghanistan is not certain, arguing that "the Afghan

-intelligence community did not believe the Afghan government would fall.When asked about whether there were parallels between this
+Biden stated that the United States intelligence community did not believe the Afghan government would fall.When asked about whether there

 Zero